nag9s/Go-Lang-Notes/concurrency/channels/conversions.md

-Conversions fro m bidirec tion al to unidirec tion al channel typ es are

-permit ted in any assig nment.
-There is no going back, how ever: once you have a value of a
+ Conversions from bidirectional to unidirectional channel types are permitted in any assignment.
+There is no going back, however: once you have a value of a unidirectional type such as

+`chan <- int`

-unidirec tion al typ e such as chan&lt;- int, there is no way to obt ain fro m it a value of typ e
+, there is no way to obtain from it a value of type

+`chan int`

-chan int that refers to the same channel dat a st ruc ture.
+ that refers to the same channel data structure.